Mid-Air Collision Near Brown Field in San Diego Kills 5 – What Went Wrong?

 So if you have been injured or your family member was killed in a plane crash, please consult with a personal injury attorney immediately.
 Insurance companies are after their own best interest, not yours, so it’s important that you not speak to them until you have legal advice.
 If you are in the San Diego area, please call us here at (619) 444-2244.
 We represent airplane and helicopter accident victims and work tirelessly and passionately to get them the compensation they deserve.
 There is never a charge until we win.

-Everyone here at the Law Offices of Steven A. Elia would like to extend condolences to the families of the victims of this midair plane crash in San Diego.
+Everyone here at the Elia Law Firm, APC would like to extend condolences to the families of the victims of this midair plane crash in San Diego.
 We’re so very sorry for your loss.